luminoctum/pdesolver/README.md

         - Entropy fix ...
 TODO
     - In order to use loop unrolling for variables, all the functions has to be static
     - this means that you want to generate a look up table for ENO/WENO coefficients, using mathematcia ...
 TODO
+5. 2D multivariable model ...
+ON GOING
     - NCfile IO ...
+DONE
-    - 2D multivariable model
+    - 2D Reconstruction using ENO Scheme ...
+DONE
+    - update diaganostic variable ...
+ON GOING